hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `port` -
   (Required)
   The port to the page to run the check against.
-Will be combined with host (specified within the MonitoredResource) to construct the full URL.
+Will be combined with host (specified within the `monitored_resource`) to construct the full URL.

 * `ping_config` -
   (Optional)